theeldermillenial/minswap-py/README.md

 ## Changelog

 Be sure to check out the `CHANGELOG.md` for a complete history of changes.
-This section only contains patch updates for the current minor version.
+This section only contains patch updates for the current minor version and patches.

+### v0.3.1

+* Modified `PoolState` initialization so that `PoolDatum` is not automatically queried from blockfrost.
+This was causing a large number of calls to be generated to Blockfrost when using `pools.get_pools()` (one for each of the 3,000+ pools).
+Now, the `lp_total` and `root_k_last` are only retrieved from Blockfrost when requested.

 ### 0.3.1